 - When you submit your application please ensure it is completed fully as we will make our initial decisions based on information that you have provided.

 - You need to allow two weeks for an initial decision.
-This may vary substantially by course, depending on what the selection process involves e.g. applications involving work submission or interviews may take longer.
+This may vary substantially by course depending on what the selection process involves, e.g. applications involving work submission or interviews may take longer.

 Postgraduate open evenings

-Our open events are a great opportunity to meet our postgraduate teaching staff and students, visit the University, find out about the courses we offer as well as the bursaries and funding opportunities.
+Our open events are a great opportunity to meet our postgraduate teaching staff and students, visit the University, and to find out about the courses we offer as well as the bursaries and funding opportunities.

 Find out more and book your place.

 Telephone: +44 (0)115 848 3242